 Their DUA is incredible

-Technically, Genworth underwrites most of the LMI premiums for CBA but it’s actually rare that Genworth sees a loan application.
-That’s because Genworth trusts CBA to approve the LMI cover on their behalf.
+Technically, Helia underwrites most of the LMI premiums for CBA but it’s actually rare that Genworth sees a loan application.
+That’s because Helia trusts CBA to approve the LMI cover on their behalf.

-This is known as a Delegated Underwriting Authority and it gives CBA the freedom to approve a lot of loans that Genworth may not be comfortable with.
+This is known as a Delegated Underwriting Authority and it gives CBA the freedom to approve a lot of loans that Helia may not be comfortable with.